YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Symbolic constants for limits are prefixed with :CODE:`YDB_MAX_`.

-:CODE:`YDB_MAX_DUR_NSEC` — The maximum value in nanoseconds that an application can instruct libyottab to wait, e.g., until the process is able to acquire locks it needs before timing out, or for `ydb_hiber_start()`_.

 :CODE:`YDB_MAX_IDENT` — The maximum space in bytes required to store a complete variable name, not including the preceding caret for a global variable.
 Therefore, when allocating space for a string to hold a